chani01/LogCatX/README.md

   - `false`: Disables logging (e.g., in Release mode).
 - **`logFileName`**: (Optional) Specifies the file to save logs for debugging purposes.

+---

 ### Basic Logging
-Once initialized, you can use the following logging methods:
+After initialization, use the following methods for logging:

 ```kotlin
 Dlog.d("This is a debug message")    // Debug log